 - Fill baby food jars with Puffs, fishy crackers, Cheerios, nuts etc. Keep in the diaper bag for the kids.

 - Nail the lids of baby food jars to the underside of a shelf to store screws, nails and craft supplies.

 - Store several baby wipes in a baby food jar and keep in your purse or diaper bag.

 - Turn a baby food jar into a snowman Christmas tree ornament.

 - Make festive holiday votive candle holders.

-And finally, if you have more baby food jars than you could possibly ever use, even after reviewing the suggestions here, please consider giving your collection to a teacher or caregiver!
-He or she will be happy to put it to good use!
+If you have more baby food jars than you could possibly ever use, even after reviewing all of the ideas, please consider giving your collection to a teacher, a crafter or a daycare provider.
+Most will be happy to put your little glass jars to good use.

 Looking for more crafts to make with your recyclables?
 Check out: